 '''

 Small Memory Model (small code, small data)

 DGROUP

-DATA, BSS
+group DATA, BSS

-group

 TEXT

 segment byte public 'CODE'

 assume CS:TEXT

 assume DS:DGROUP

 public myrtn

+proc near

+push BP

+mov BP,SP

 myrtn

-proc

-near

-BP

 ; save BP

-push

-BP,SP

 ; get access to arguments

-mov

 ; body of function

 SP,BP

 mov

 ; restore SP

 BP

 ; restore BP

 pop

 4

 ; return and pop last arg

 ret

 myrtn

 endp

-TEXT
+{

+m TEXT}

 ends

 Large Memory Model (big code, big data)

 DGROUP

-group
+group DATA,

-DATA, BSS
+BSS

 MYRTN_TEXT segment byte public 'CODE'

 assume CS:MYRTN_TEXT

-public
+public myrtn

+proc far

 myrtn

-myrtn

-proc

-far
+BP

 push

-BP

 ; save BP

+BP,SP

 mov

-BP,SP

 ; get access to arguments

 ; body of function

 SP,BP

 ; restore SP

+; restore BP

 mov

 pop

 BP

-; restore BP

 ret

 4

 ; return and pop last arg

 myrtn

 endp

 MYRTN_TEXT ends

 '''

 - 1. Global function names must be followed with an underscore.
 Global variable names must be preceded with an underscore. - 2.
-All used 80x86 registers must be saved on entry and restored on exit except those used to pass arguments and return values.
+All used 80x86 registers must be saved on entry and restored on exit except those used to pass arguments and return values, and AX, which is considered a stratch register.
 Note that segment registers only have to saved and restored if you are compiling your application with the "r" option. - 3.
-The direction flag must be clear before returning to the caller.

-- 4. In a small code model, any segment containing executable code must belong to the segment "TEXT" and the class "CODE".
-The segment "TEXT" must have a "combine" type of "PUBLIC".
-On entry, CS contains the segment address of the segment "TEXT".
+The direction flag must be clear before returning to the caller. - 4.
+In a small code model, any segment containing executable code must belong to the segment "\TEXT" and the class "CODE".
+The segment "\TEXT" must have a "combine" type of "PUBLIC".
+On entry, CS contains the segment address of the segment "\TEXT".
 In a big code model there is no restriction on the naming of segments which contain executable code. - 5.
 In a small data model, segment register DS contains the segment address of the group "DGROUP".
-This is not the case in a big data model. - 6.
-When writing assembly language functions for the small code model, you must declare them as "near".
+This is not the case in a big data model.

+- 6. When writing assembly language functions for the small code model, you must declare them as "near".
 If you wish to write assembly language functions for the big code model, you must declare them as "far". - 7.
 In general, when naming segments for your code or data, you should follow the conventions described in the section entitled "Memory Layout" in this chapter. - 8.
 If any of the arguments was pushed onto the stack, the called routine must pop those arguments off the stack in the "ret" instruction.